 Going to the same house every year at vacation time can get old.
 Paying two sets of home bills – including two mortgages – can get really old.
 And you might feel guilty about spending money on trips to other locales when that vacation home is just sitting there, waiting.

 However, the pandemic has cast owning a second property in a whole new light, especially if you’re self-employed or a business owner.
-Here are three reasons why that lake house or beachfront condo might give you a greater Return on Life in the future.
+Here are three reasons why that lake house or beachfront condo might give you to a more inspired life.

 1. You can work from your (vacation) home.